-A person's identity consists of attributes given after birth (e.g., name, surname, date and place of birth, parents' names), and elements of biography (education, employment history).
+The identity of a person consists of attributes given after birth (name, surname, date and place of birth, parents' names), individual biometric features (fingerprint, iris, hand, face, DNA biometrics) and elements of biography (education, employment history).

 Documents that are difficult to convert and counterfeit, such as a passport or ID card, should be required.
-It should be checked that the competent authority issues the presented document and has a valid expiry date, where applicable.
+Check that the competent authority issues the presented document and has a valid expiry date where applicable.